Tactical shooter: Game design

 According to IGN, tactical shooters "are about caution, care, cooperation, coordination, planning, and pacing.
 In these games, making decisive pushes, quick moves for cover, strategic retreats, and last ditch grabs at the gold are not only important to success, but balanced in such a way that they become enjoyable activities in play."
 David Treharne of GameSpew identifies four criteria for what qualifies as a tactical shooter: "[M]ainly you're looking for the use of: realistic constraints of player movement; realistically simulated ballistics and accuracy; squad based or multiple approach/style accessibility; and a low tolerance or low health realistic damage model.
 Basically, you usually move slower than most shooters, your accuracy is much lower and bullets drop over a distance, you usually have a squad to command, and all of you only being able to take two or three shots before dying."

-Tactical shooters are designed around realism and authenticity.
-A staple of tactical shooters is their low time to kill, where players and NPCs can be killed in a short amount of time or with very few attacks; for example, in many tactical shooters, being shot with a single bullet may easily be fatal, especially without body armor, if the bullet is of a high caliber, or when shot with certain ammunition types (such as hollow-point bullets being more effective against unarmored targets in the S.T.A.L.K.E.R. series).
+Tactical shooters are designed around realism and authenticity, primarily in regards to weapon functionality, movement, and mission objectives.
+A staple of tactical shooters is their low time to kill, where players and NPCs can be killed in a short amount of time or with very few attacks.
+To account for this, a number of tactical shooters implement different levels of body armor, such as in the Rainbow Six and SWAT series, though these only offer a modicum of safety and do not guarantee player survival.
 The consequences of death may also be high: players may have to be revived, have lengthy respawn times, or have their character killed permanently; there may also be a lack of checkpoints in levels, forcing players to restart upon failure or continue with their inflicted losses.
 Due to this realistic but punishing gameplay, the individual heroism seen in other shooter games is drastically restrained, players are forced to rely on proper military tactics and teamwork to succeed, and playstyles are typically slower than other types of shooters.
 More caution and patience is required in combat, such as methodically advancing through cover and concealment as opposed to charging toward the enemy and shooting in the open.